The pH of Stagnant Water: Understanding and Maintaining Water Quality

 4. Scaling in pipes and appliances: A high pH (basic water) can cause scaling in pipes and appliances, reducing their efficiency and lifespan.

-See also The pH of Aspirin in Water: Understanding the Acidity of a Common Medication
+See also The pH of Cornstarch in Water

 Balancing the pH of Stagnant Water